 These manuals promote good grammar and ensure consistency in areas where grammar is unclear.
 Style guides answer all those burly writing questions that are absent from the rules of grammar.
 Yet at the same time, the average style guide also answers those questions that deal specifically with the rules of good grammar.
-Basically, it’s an all-purpose writing resource.
+Basically, a style guide is an all-purpose writing resource.

 Where Do I Get One?

 You should be able to pick up any standard style guide at your local library or bookstore.
 University libraries and college bookstores should have a greater selection of specialized style guides.
 Of course, you can always order through Amazon or the online bookseller of your choice.

 Many large companies and corporations use their own internal style guides, so if you are writing for a such an organization, they may need to provide you with their own style guide.

 When is a Style Guide Appropriate?

 A style guide is almost always appropriate.
 Since a style guide’s primary function is to render a work consistent and ensure good grammar, any work will benefit from its application.
 That includes creative writing, freelance writing, and blogging!

 In many cases, a style guide is not only appropriate, it’s mandatory.
 If you’re writing for submission, it’s a good idea to check a publication’s submission guidelines to see if they require writers to use particular style guide.